gitpan/SerealX-Store/README.md

 - decoder

     Options to pass to the Sereal::Decoder object constructor.
 Its format and behaviour is equivalent to the `encoder` option above.
-If this key does not exist, the decoder object will only be instantiated when the `retrieve` method is called for the first time.
+If its value is not a hash reference, the decoder object will only be instantiated when the `retrieve` method is called for the first time.

 ## store

-Given a Perl data structure and a path as arguments, will encode the data structure into a binary string using [Sereal::Encoder](https://metacpan.org/pod/Sereal::Encoder) and write it to a file at the specified path.
+Given a Perl data structure and a path as arguments, will encode the data structure into a binary string and write it to a file at the specified path.
 The method will return a true value upon success or croak if no path is given or if any other errors are encountered.

     $st->store($data, "/tmp/dummy");